 If your dog had surgery near the urinary tract, irritation and inflammation can lead to light bleeding.
 Check in with your vet to find out whether this should be cause for concern.

 If your dog has experienced trauma, it could cause bloody urine.
 Some traumas (like getting hit by a car), will trigger an ER visit before you begin to see symptoms.
-Other traumas may not result in a call to the vet because not all the symptoms are visible.
-This could include things like a scuffle with another dog or accidentally running into a tree.
+In other situations you may not take him to the vet if you don’t notice any physical damage.

 If your dog has a physical trauma followed by bloody urine, contact your vet.
 He could have internal bleeding.

 There are a few other reasons for dogs to have blood in their urine.
-These are less obvious but very serious.
-The good news is these causes are much rarer.
+These are less obvious but very serious … and fortunately much rarer.

 - West Highland White Terriers